Smart glasses + wearable AR studio

 Platform guide

-Capture platform
+Build platform

 Fit check

-Look elsewhere first
+Not yet: look elsewhere first

-• A mass reach campaign measured in impressions, not interactions
+A mass reach campaign measured in impressions, not interactions

-• An awareness only brief with no in-person moment to anchor to
+An awareness only brief with no in-person moment to anchor to

-• A simple utility that a phone or website already solves well
+A simple utility that a phone or website already solves well

-• A remote or distributed audience with no shared physical space
+A remote or distributed audience with no shared physical space

 How it works

-From brief
+From brief to launch

 Wearable AR has a different design process to social AR or WebAR.
 The environment is the interface, hands are the input, and space is the canvas.
 We shape the brief around that reality from day one.